 Phillip Whittington, Counsellor, Couples Counsellor, Supervisor & PTSD Therapist

-My name is Phillip Whittington and I am an experienced UKCP Registered Psychotherapeutic Counsellor and a member of the BACP.
-I am also an experienced supervisor and I currently have both group and individual places available for clinical supervision.
+My name is Phillip Whittington and I am an experienced, UKCP Registered Psychotherapeutic Counsellor.
+I am also a clinical supervisor and I currently have both group and individual places available for clinical supervision.

 Why you may be considering therapy